Tom Ford: Politics

 Ford is a Democrat.
-He opposed America's invasion of Iraq in 2003, stating that it made him feel "ashamed to be an American".
+He opposed the United States' invasion of Iraq in 2003, stating that it made him feel "ashamed to be an American".
 His comment drew public criticism within America.
 He hosted a fundraiser for Barack Obama.
 He voted for Hillary Clinton in the 2016 US general election.

 Ford has advocated for federal recognition of same-sex marriage in the United States.
 In a 2009 interview, he said he preferred the term "civil partnership" for both opposite-sex and same-sex partnerships, and to leave "marriage" to religion to decide.

 Ford maintains a policy of not dressing politicians regardless of party.

 I think that whoever is the President, or the First Lady, should be wearing clothes at a price point that are accessible to most Americans, and wearing clothes made in America.
 My clothes are made in Italy, they're very, very expensive.
 I don't think most women or men in our country can relate to that, and I think the First Lady or the President should represent all people.

 Ford considers "obsession with political correctness" as something which negatively impacts modern fashion designers.
 He has stated that "Cancel culture inhibits design because rather than feeling free, the tendency is to start locked into a set of rules.
 Everything is now considered appropriation.
 We used to be able to celebrate other cultures.
-Now you can’t do that."
+Now you can't do that."